 Special skills I bring to the team include research, interviewing, depositions, and client communication.
 When you choose to work with me, you will always know where you stand.

 My competitive nature also defines me outside of work as well.
 I was a Division 1 All-American soccer player while completing my bachelor’s degrees.
-And, during law school, I became a triathlete and recently qualified for and competed at the USA Triathlon National Championships.
+And, during law school, I became a triathlete and have qualified for and competed at the USA Triathlon National Championships.